Sha10FF/uuid/README.md

     `XgIkWjPAYEAaHQAA` - base64 encoded binary (16 chars)

- It need only **BINARY(12)** column to store, correctly sortable (by time with micros) (hex string and base64 presentation is correctly sortable as well)
+ It need only **BINARY(12)** column to store, correctly sortable (by time with micros) (hex string and base64 presentation are correctly sortable as well)

 ### ServerId
-If you use multiple servers it is highly recommended to add unique `SERVER_ID=[0-65535]` in /etc/environment (You could also find useful to add `SERVER_ROLE=[PROD|TEST|DEV]` as well) Or just add in config:
+If you use multiple servers it is highly recommended to add unique `SERVER_ID=[0-65535]` in **/etc/environment** (You could also find useful to add `SERVER_ROLE=[PROD|TEST|DEV]` as well) Or just add in config:
 `MicroUuid::$defaultServer = 12345;`

 Alternative methods will be used for generating machine dependent _server id_ if you not set it directly.

+### Uuid
+Simple and correct RFC4122 uuid.
+Works with any possible variant and 32bit save unlike other popular libs.